Aineph/Bistromathique/README.md

 The algorithms used in for calculations are standards naive algorithms for the addition and the subtraction.
 They both have a complexity of O(n).
-In order to improve the computation time of multiplications, the algorithm of Karatsuba is used.
+In order to improve the computation time of multiplications, the Karatsuba algorithm is used.
 Thus instead of having a complexity of 0(n^2) as with naive multiplication algorithms, the complexity is about O(n^log2(3)) which is almost equivalent to O(n^1.585).